 Karl Friedrich Bonhoeffer

-The full name of our former institute is Max Planck Institute for Biophysical Chemistry / Karl Friedrich Bonhoeffer Institute.
-Its history can be traced back far beyond this date, however, extending back to the former Kaiser Wilhelm Institute for Physical Chemistry in Berlin.
-In 1949, after the creation of the Max Planck Society, the physicochemist Karl Friedrich Bonhoeffer re-established the Berlin institute as the Max Planck Institute for Physical Chemistry in Göttingen.
-This institute and the Göttingen Max Planck Institute for Spectroscopy were then merged to form the Max Planck Institute for Biophysical Chemistry.
+The full name of our predecessor institute was Max Planck Institute for Biophysical Chemistry – Karl Friedrich Bonhoeffer Institute.
+Karl Friedrich Bonhoeffer was a physical chemist and the first Director of the Max Planck Institute for Physical Chemistry in Göttingen, which was re-established by the Max Planck Society in 1949.
+This institute, together with the Max Planck Institute for Spectroscopy, founded later in Göttingen, merged in 1971 to form the Max Planck Institute for Biophysical Chemistry.